HOME > FAQ and Help

 1. Go to MY TASKS.

-3. Scroll down the page until you find the link to the audio-lesson to self-administer.
+3. Scroll down the page until you find the link to the audio-lesson.

 top